Family wants justice for teen found dead on Carnes

 MEMPHIS, Tenn. — Family and friends came together Saturday in the University District to remember the life of a teenager killed last month.

-Jacobi Price, 19, was found shot to death and found dead in the middle of Carnes Avenue last month.
+Jacobi Price, 19, was found shot to death and found dead in the middle of Carnes Avenue.

 His family said someone shot him multiple times and threw him out of the car into the roadway.
 He was found by a neighbor and pronounced dead at the scene.